wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-produce-custom-virtual-events/includes/go-live-content-network.md

-## Go Live
 Now you have connected your encoder.
 Before you go live with custom produced Live Event, make sure to configure your OBS Studio settings to the following:

 Launch OBS, go to **File** -> **Settings** .
 Click **Output**, then choose **Advanced** output mode and configure the following settings: